-End-of-Year Financial Reports
+End-Of-Year Financial Reports

 In this lesson, you will learn how to prepare various reports that are vital to the well-being of your company.
-You'll learn how these reports can be used to make sound financial decisions in the next fiscal period.
-You will discover how to put together an Owner’s Equity Statement, an Income Statement, and a Distribution of Net Income.
+You will learn how these reports can be used to make sound financial decisions in the next fiscal period.
+You will discover how to put together an Owner's Equity Statement, an Income Statement, and a Distribution of Net Income.

 Journalizing and Posting Adjusting Entries

-In this lesson, you'll prepare for the end of the fiscal period by adjusting your asset account balances to accurately reflect the assets remaining at the end of the year.
+In this lesson, you will prepare for the end of the fiscal period by adjusting your asset account balances to accurately reflect the assets remaining at the end of the year.
 You will also find out how to journalize and post adjusting and closing entries to bring your company's General Ledger up to date.